-Growth Outlook in Core Neuro, Sleep Diagnostics and digital ehealth/SAAS Business Sectors
+Growth Outlook in Core Neuro, Sleep Diagnostics and Digital ehealth/SaaS Business Sectors

-Compumedics business growth is under-pinned by continued demand for sleep and neurology equipment and services, driven by the continued prevalence of the corresponding health disorders.
-For example, neurological diseases are disproportionately affecting older adults and costs are expected to increase exponentially in coming years, as the elderly population doubles by 2050.
-Additionally, in terms of prevalence of disorders and underlying drivers of Compumedics' ongoing business growth applicable to our monitoring systems, reports indicate that up to 10 percent of people will have a seizure at some time in their life, and 1 in 26 people will develop epilepsy.
-Moreover, there are 84 classified sleep disorders with the most common including insomnia with a prevalence of about 30% and sleep disordered breathing with a prevalence of 20%.
+Compumedics business growth drivers remain strong, including the growing demand for sleep and neurology equipment and services, driven by the high prevalence of associated health disorders.
+For example, with the ongoing elderly population growth and neurological diseases disproportionally affecting this population group, healthcare costs are expected to increase exponentially in coming years, as the elderly population doubles by 2050.
+In terms of Compumedics' core business underlying market demand, reports indicate that up to to 10 percent of people will have a seizure at some time in their life, and 1 in 26 people will develop epilepsy.
+Addtionally, there are 84 classified sleep disorders, with the most common including insomnia with a prevalence of about 30% and sleep disordered breathing with a prevalence of about 20%.

-Compumedics major upcoming step-out business opportunities

-cover a number of large and new emergent market opportunities including our new Somfit[®] patented wearable monitoring systems, incorporating Compumedics world-class diagnostics, Nexus[TM] 360 (SAAS), and the new Orion LifeSpanTM MEG brain functional imaging systems.
+Compumedics major upcoming step-out business opportunities cover a number of large and new emergent market opportunities including our new Somfit® patented wearable monitoring systems, incorporating Compumedics world-class technology and analytics, NexusTM 360 (SaaS), and the new Orion LifeSpanTM MEG brain functional imaging systems.